Apr 18 2010

 bloatedWant to know what I think?
 There is not going to be some cataclysmic, spin-on-a-dime turn-around for small and medium commercial real estate owners.
 This time, like no other time, we are in a long haul climb up the cliff face of mount cash-flow.

 We are in a kind of real estate battle of the bulge.
 We have too much space (the bulge) and not enough users to quickly alleviate the bloat of vacancies.
-It is true, we have seen some spurts and sputters, which have caused some to optimistically think and even say, “the recession is over, we’re coming out of it.”
+It is true, we have seen some spurts and sputters, which have caused some to optimistically think and even say, “The recession is over, we’re coming out of it.”

 Everything I read, hear, view and all of my experiences at the street level are telling me the battle of the bulge is not over and the trick of trade for survivors is the ability to buy cash flow and to buy it now.
 Yes, you heard it correctly.
 Owners need to change their posture and assume a position of cash flow deal makers.